-2.8 Foreign-to-foreign Transactions
+▼ 2.8 Foreign-to-Foreign Transactions

 Foreign transactions are caught by the Competition Act to the extent that they have, or may have, effects in the Portuguese territory.
-The Act may apply whenever both or one of the parties alone (eg, a merging party or a party to a joint venture (JV)) achieve direct or indirect sales in Portugal (even through an agent or distributor), even if neither of the undertakings concerned is established or has assets in Portugal.
+The Act may apply whenever both or one of the parties alone (eg, a merging party or a party to a joint venture) achieve direct or indirect sales in Portugal (even through an agent or distributor), even if neither of the undertakings concerned is established or has assets in Portugal.
 Foreign-to-foreign transactions must be notified if the jurisdictional thresholds are met.

-2.9 Market Share Jurisdictional Threshold
+▼ 2.9 Market Share Jurisdictional Threshold

-As noted in 2.6 Calculations of Jurisdictional Thresholds, above, a substantive overlap is not required to trigger the obligation to notify: the mere transfer of an undertaking's position in a given market (eg, when the acquiring undertaking is not active in the same relevant market(s) as the acquired company) is considered by the PCA to amount to the 'creation' of a market share for jurisdictional purposes.
+As noted in 2.6 Calculations of Jurisdictional Thresholds, a substantive overlap is not required to trigger the obligation to notify: the mere transfer of an undertaking's position in a given market (eg, when the acquiring undertaking is not active in the same relevant market(s) as the acquired company) is considered by the PCA to amount to the "creation" of a market share for jurisdictional purposes.
 Merger rules will apply where the operation constitutes a concentration within the meaning of the Competition Act and meets one of the alternative jurisdictional thresholds.
 However, in the absence of an overlap, a concentration might be deemed to not raise competition concerns and as such may benefit from the simplified procedure.

-2.10 Joint Ventures
+▼ 2.10 Joint Ventures

-Joint ventures are subject to merger control whenever the joint undertaking is full-function (eg, when it performs all the functions of an autonomous economic entity on a lasting basis) and the thresholds set out in 2.5 Jurisdictional Thresholds, above, are met.
-Non-full-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the co-ordination of the competitive behaviour of independent undertakings (co-operative joint ventures' co-ordination is assessed under the rules applicable to prohibited agreements and practices - see Articles 9 and 10 of the Competition Act).
+Joint ventures are subject to merger control whenever the joint undertaking is full-function (eg, when it performs all the functions of an autonomous economic entity on a lasting basis) and the thresholds set out in 2.5 Jurisdictional Thresholds, are met.
+Non-full-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the coordination of the competitive behaviour of independent undertakings.

-2.11 Power of Authorities to Investigate a Transaction
+▼ 2.11 Power of Authorities to Investigate a Transaction

 Transactions are subject to merger review only to the extent they meet the jurisdictional thresholds.
-Non-full-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the co-ordination of the competitive behaviour of independent undertakings.
-Co-ordination, in this case, is assessed under the rules applicable to prohibited agreements and practices, which closely follow the wording of Article 101 TFEU.
+Non-full-function joint ventures may be subject to the Competition Act as per 2.9 Market Share Jurisdictional Threshold.

-As noted in 2.2 Failure to Notify, above, ex officio proceedings relating to concentrations can be initiated whenever the PCA becomes aware of a concentration having been implemented in the preceding five years, without prior notification having been given to the Competition Authority in breach of the provisions of the law.
+As noted in 2.2 Failure to Notify, ex officio proceedings relating to concentrations can be initiated whenever the PCA becomes aware of a concentration having been implemented in the preceding five years, without prior notification having been given to the Competition Authority in breach of the provisions of the law.
 Parties to a non-notified merger could, in theory, still notify the transaction after the fifth year following completion, although this could create specific legal difficulties.

-2.12 Requirement for Clearance Before Implementation
+▼ 2.12 Requirement for Clearance Before Implementation